-Tinda or Indian squash is a small, flattened-round fruit in the Cucurbitaceous family eaten as vegetable in India, Pakistan, and some East African countries.
+Tinda or Indian squash is a small, flattened-round fruit in the Cucurbitaceous family eaten as a vegetable in India, Pakistan, and some East African countries.

 Scientific name: Praecitrullus fistulosus.